Element84/filmdrop-k8s-tf-modules/README.md

 ### Monitoring

 The local development environment includes resources for aggregating and visualizing logs and metrics.
+This includes:

+- [Grafana](https://grafana.com/grafana/) for visualization and dashboards.
+You can configure whether or not grafana is included in deployment by setting the `deploy_grafana_prometheus` flag in the [inputs](./inputs.tf) file.
+- [Prometheus](https://grafana.com/oss/prometheus/) for metric monitoring.
+You can configure whether or not prometheus is included in deployment by setting the `deploy_grafana_prometheus` flag in the [inputs](./inputs.tf) file.
+- [Loki](https://grafana.com/oss/loki/) for log storage and disovery.
+You can configure whether or not loki is included in deployment by setting the `deploy_loki` flag in the [inputs](./inputs.tf) file.
+- [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) for log scraping.
+You can configure whether or not loki is included in deployment by setting the `deploy_promtail` flag in the [inputs](./inputs.tf) file.

 More information is available [here](./modules/monitoring/README.md).

 <br></br>

-### MinIO
+### IO

-[MinIO](https://min.io/) is an S3 compatible object storage for the usage of the [SWOOP API](https://github.com/Element84/swoop), [SWOOP Caboose](https://github.com/Element84/swoop-go), and [SWOOP Conductor](https://github.com/Element84/swoop-go).
+The IO module includes [MinIO](https://min.io/), an S3 compatible object storage for the usage of the [SWOOP API](https://github.com/Element84/swoop), [SWOOP Caboose](https://github.com/Element84/swoop-go), and [SWOOP Conductor](https://github.com/Element84/swoop-go).
 More information is available [here](./modules/io/README.md).

+You can configure whether or not STAC-FastAPI is included in deployment by setting the `deploy_stacfastapi` flag in the [inputs](./inputs.tf) file.
 <br></br>

-### Postgres
+### DB

-[PostgreSQL](https://www.postgresql.org/) is an open source object-relational database system for the usage of the [SWOOP API](https://github.com/Element84/swoop), [SWOOP Caboose](https://github.com/Element84/swoop-go), and [SWOOP Conductor](https://github.com/Element84/swoop-go).
+The DB module includes [PostgreSQL](https://www.postgresql.org/), an open source object-relational database system for the usage of the [SWOOP API](https://github.com/Element84/swoop), [SWOOP Caboose](https://github.com/Element84/swoop-go), and [SWOOP Conductor](https://github.com/Element84/swoop-go).
 More information is available [here](./modules/db/README.md).

+The DB module also has a configurable swoop-db-init which will initialize [swoop-db](https://github.com/Element84/swoop-db) with the creation of a SWOOP database and Roles for each SWOOP Component.
+You can configure whether or not swoop-db-init is included in deployment by setting the `deploy_db_init` flag in the [inputs](./inputs.tf) file.
 <br></br>

 ### STAC-FastAPI